barotto/test386.asm/README.md

-test386.asm is a CPU tester for the 80386 or later processor.
+test386.asm is a 80386 or later CPU tester, written for the [NASM](http://www.nasm.us/) assembler.
 It runs as a BIOS replacement and does not depend on any OS or external library.

-If your emulator is having problems booting and loading an OS, this ROM could be the only way to do automatic tests on the emulated CPU.

-test386.asm is written in assembly for the [NASM](http://www.nasm.us/) assembler.

 test386.asm communicates with the external world through the POST I/O port and the parallel and/or serial ports.
 You'll need to configure the addresses of